-Once that's done, you can install the WiFi drivers from the USB pen drive via Software Management (right click and open on the rpms in dolphin works only in 42.2) or zypper.
-Note that the packaging system will complain that the rpms are broken. this is because the signing key is not installed in the system.
+Once that's done, you can install the WiFi drivers from the USB pen drive via Software Management (right click and open on the RPM in Dolphin) or Zypper.
+Note that the packaging system will complain that the RPMs are broken. this is because the signing key is not installed in the system.
 Note also, that Software Management will complain about missing dependencies (the two packages require each other and Software Manager does not look into the directory), just press ignore.

 if you have problems with wifi after a suspend, this needs to be executed

 on Linuxmint, pm-utils deals with calling it, but i believe openSUSE uses a different system.

 On certain models (like MBP 2015) the WiFi driver is installed by default.
 Sometimes YaST doesn't recognize it during the installation though.
 The solution for this is opening YaST, then Network Configuration and selecting "use Network Manager" instead of Wicked service.
 After the reboot, WiFi should work.